 Stranger - Kate Arnson

 I met Kate through a mutual art friend.
 I put a post out into the "interweb" universe requesting for friends to share away, and let people know what my project was.
 I luckily got a bite, and I was introduced to Kate.
 Kate is a grad student at U of M studying Civil Engineering.
 Here we navigate all the awkward firsts of meeting someone new, while discussing how to connect to those we don't know.

 I really lucked out by meeting you, Kate.
 Thank you for being so insightful, for being open, and for offering help to a panicked art student.
-I'll carry our conversation into many new relationships and can't wait to see how ours unfolds with time.
+I'll carry our conversation into many new relationships.

 Thank You, Mom and Dad, for letting me pursue what I want and for providing a light in several dark, questionable times.
 I appreciate all that you've done for me and could probably never repay you (literally and figuratively).

 Thank You, Ashley Bock, for being there at every stage of this project.
 I truly couldn't have done it with out you.
 I'm forever grateful for our friendship and your presence in my life.
 Congrats, we did it!

 Thank You, Sophia & Frank & Brandon, for your support through the many stages and iterations of this project.
 I am so proud of what it has become.

 Lastly, thank you to all of my participants (special shoutout to Juli Polise and Grace Cho for sitting down with me before the project went this direction) and to all those I discussed this work with.
 Your input, ideas, and connections have helped this piece grow.